microsoft/pai/docs/k8s-dashboard/access-k8s-dashboard.md

 This doc is for ops/admin users.
 If ops/admin deployed OpenPAI with k8s RBAC enabled.
 The k8s dashboard with `https` enabled  will be deployed.
 And authentication is needed to access k8s-dashboard.

-Currently, we only support access k8s dashboard through service token.
+Currently, we only support accessing k8s dashboard through service token.

+## Prerequisite
+1. Have the valid kube-config and can use kubectl to access k8s cluster.
+For setup kubectl, please refer to [setup kubectl](https://github.com/microsoft/pai/blob/master/contrib/kubespray/doc/step-by-step-k8s.md#setup-kubectl).
-***Please make sure your OpenPAI cluster is enabled HTTPS.
-Otherwise you need to access dashboard through kube-proxy (refer to [access dashboard](https://github.com/kubernetes/dashboard/blob/master/docs/user/accessing-dashboard/1.7.x-and-above.md))***
+2. OpenPAI cluster enables HTTPS.
+Otherwise you need to access dashboard through kube-proxy (refer to [access dashboard](https://github.com/kubernetes/dashboard/blob/master/docs/user/accessing-dashboard/1.7.x-and-above.md)).

 ## Access K8S Dashboard with service token
 To access k8s dashboard, we need to do following steps.